🚀

 Overview

 TennisPal connects tennis enthusiasts looking for hitting partners in their area.
-To support this mission, I focused on redesigning the onboarding experience and the core user flow to find a local partner, making it easier for users to start playing as quickly as possible.
+To support this mission, I focused on improving the onboarding experience and core user flows to make it as easy as possible to find tennis players quickly and efficiently.

 Challenge